-•The Human History Museum is located one half mile north of the park's south entrance on the main park road, or 11 miles west from the east entrance.
+The Zion Human History Museum is located one half mile north of the park's south entrance on the main park road, or eleven miles west from the east entrance.
 Be sure to check Zion National Park facility hours and current conditions for further information about hours, directions, and important updates.